Druce Vertes

 • Traditional ML for alternative data signals.

-Earlier, I led hedge fund implementations at Charles River Development, and held front-office roles at Caxton and Tiger Management.
+Earlier, I led hedge fund implementations at Charles River Development and held front-office roles at Caxton and Tiger Management.
 I began my career at Salomon Brothers, doing economic forecasting and building portfolio optimization systems using multi-factor risk models.
-Awarded CFA charter 2009 (not active).
+CFA charter awarded 2009 (inactive).

-Technical focus: Python, AI-assisted full SDLC dev practices, agentic systems, LangChain/LangGraph, OpenAI Agents SDK, RAG, robust data pipelines.
+Technical focus: Python, agentic systems, AI-assisted agentic SDLC, Claude Code / Cowork, LangChain / LangGraph, OpenAI Agents SDK, RAG, robust data pipelines.

-A selection of published and unpublished experiments in machine learning, data visualization, finance, and web development.
+Experiments and learning projects in machine learning, data visualization, finance, and web development.

 AI maturity self-assessment framework screenshot